stakater/finops-docs/content/guides/subscribe-to-offering.md

 # Subscribe to an offering

-This guide walks you through creating a `Subscription` that binds a workload to an `Offering`.
+This guide walks you through creating a `Subscription` that binds a tenant or workload to an `Offering`.
 When the Subscription becomes active, it begins accruing charges according to the Offering's pricing terms, and those charges appear in `status.costs`.

 **Prerequisites:**